baarkerlounger/govuk-prototype-rs/Readme.md

 - A way to safely run integration tests in transactions
 - A way to seed data (for test or other databases)
-- A way to access the database connection handler in test cases directly to enable using queries as part of test assertions
 - Any form of authentication
 - Request verification/Authenticity tokens